videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 Next, revise your story to include a cycle and a once-only.
 Remember that a cycle will repeat the values inside it, while a once-only will show nothing once the last entry is reached, so try to revise your story’s narrative so that the new content will make sense.

 After that, revise the story again: this time, find a way to include a shuffle in the story.
 Remember that a shuffle will randomize the values inside it, so you might want to think of something in your story’s narrative that could have a randomized outcome.

-As a tip, remember that you can nest alternatives within another: doing so is a common way to use shuffles and allows you to create heavily randomized content.
+As a tip, remember that you can nest alternatives within another: doing so is a common way to use shuffles and allows you to create heavily randomized content!